 Recently I got my hands on an old Dell Venue 8 Pro.
-It is a very nice portable Atom based tablet that I have many ideas for.
-Windows is very clunky in my mind for tablets so I wanted to try Linux.
-Enter 2 weeks of loosing my mind.
+It is a very nice portable Atom-based tablet for which I have a host of ideas.
+In my opinion, Windows is very clunky for tablets, so I wanted to try Linux.
+Enter two full weeks of losing my mind.

 So lets say you have a similar Atom device.
 This is what you must do